aurielfournier/CV/PDF_CV.md

 <!---
 **Instructor** University of Conneticut - Department of Ecology and Evolutionary Biology
-_Software Carpentry Python/Unix Workshop_  March 2016
+_Software Carpentry Workshop_  March 2016
-Taught a two-day workshop on reproducible research and programming in python and UNIX. [materials](https://github.com/wrightaprilm/2015-11-16-ISU)
+Taught a two-day workshop on reproducible research and programming in R, Git and Unix. [materials](https://github.com/butterflyology/2016-03-21-UConn)
 -->

 **Instructor** Iowa State University - Department of Mechanical Engineering